speedwing/cardano-staking-pool-edu/SSD.md

 bash ~/cardano-staking-pool-edu/misc/init-auto_decompress_kernel.sh
 ```
 16. We can now update our Ubuntu to the latest and greatest version
-    * `sudo apt-get update && sudo apt-get dist-upgrade` (this is going to take a while)
+    * `sudo apt-get update && sudo apt-get dist-upgrade` (this is going to take a while, see note below in case of errors)

+> **NOTE**: in case you get an error during the `sudo apt-get update && sudo apt-get dist-upgrade` it could be due to the
+> fact that "important automatic updates" are run automatically.
+Wait a few minutes, and try again

 Congratulations, your Raspberry PI is now ready to build the `cardano-node` binary.